vue-styleguidist/vue-styleguidist/examples/basic/Readme.md

-# React Styleguidist basic example style guide
+# Vue Styleguidist basic example style guide

 How to start locally: